zeromq/zproject/README.txt

 * vs2013
 * vs2015

-Thanks to the amazing ZeroMQ community you can do all the heavy lifting in C and then easily generate bindings to:
+Thanks to the amazing ZeroMQ community, you can do all the heavy lifting in C and then easily generate bindings in the following languages:

-* Java
+* Java (JNI)
 * Python
-* Ruby
 * QML
 * Qt
+* Ruby

+The language bindings are minimal, meant to be wrapped in a handwritten idiomatic layer later.

 ## Demo on PLAYTerm